The Legend of Zelda: Tears of the Kingdom: Plot

 Through Mineru, the ancient sages, and items called Dragon's Tears scattered across Hyrule, Link learns of Zelda's fate.
 The artifact she found was a secret stone that transported her to the distant past, where she met Rauru, Hyrule's first king, and Sonia, its first queen.
 After Ganondorf killed Sonia and used her secret stone to become the Demon King, Rauru appointed his older sister Mineru, Zelda, and the leaders of the Zora, Rito, Gorons, and Gerudo as sages.
 With their help, Rauru fought Ganondorf and sacrificed himself to seal him away.
 Later, Zelda received the shattered Master Sword from the future and tasked the sages with aiding Link once Ganondorf reawakened.
 To repair the Master Sword and bring it to Link in the present, she swallowed her secret stone and underwent "draconification", becoming the immortal Light Dragon and losing her sense of self.

-In the present, after ridding the Great Deku Tree of gloom in Korok Forest, Link retrieves the Master Sword from the Light Dragon and heads below Hyrule Castle to confront Ganondorf.
+In the present, after ridding the Great Deku Tree of gloom in Korok Forest, Link retrieves the repaired Master Sword from the Light Dragon and heads below Hyrule Castle to confront Ganondorf.
 With aid from Sidon, Tulin, Yunobo, Riju, and Mineru, Link battles an army of monsters before engaging Ganondorf himself.
 Nearing defeat, Ganondorf swallows his secret stone, becoming the Demon Dragon in a final attempt to kill Link.
 With help from the Light Dragon, Link uses the Master Sword to shatter the Demon Dragon's secret stone, killing it.
 The spirits of Rauru and Sonia help Link return Zelda to normal and restore his right arm before fading away; he and Zelda fall to the surface, where they reunite.
 Some time later, on the Great Sky Island, Mineru bids farewell to Zelda and Link before fading away, while the new sages vow to protect Hyrule.